CircaVictor/actblue-analysis-1378435/README.md

 ## Why?

-There currently exists a **HUGE** gap in accurate timely reporting around all Campaign Finance.
-Why?
+There currently exists a **HUGE** gap in accurate timely reporting around all things Campaign Finance.
 We feel that it's every citizen's right to be accurately informed in a timely manner.
 Exporting this dataset to the public is a statement to that commitment.

 ## Who?